Lê Quý Đôn High School for the Gifted, Da Nang

 Lê Quý Đôn High School for the Gifted, Da Nang (Vietnamese: Trung học Phổ thông Chuyên Lê Quý Đôn, Đà Nẵng) is a highly selective high school in Da Nang city, Vietnam.
 It was established in 1986 as Quang Nam - Da Nang Gifted School (Secondary and Senior High School).
 Like other specialized schools nationwide in Vietnam, the school offers advanced and specialized curriculum for gifted students who show their exceptional talents in the Natural Sciences, Social Sciences, and Humanities.

-Currently, this is the only gifted high school in Da Nang city, attracting top students from the city as well as the neighbor province Quang Nam.
+Currently, this is the only gifted high school in Da Nang, attracting top students from the city as well as the neighbor province Quang Nam.
 The school has many students who have won awards nationally and medalists from International Science Olympiads (IMO, IOI, IPhO, IBO, APhO).

 History

 Establishment

 The school was founded on 15 October 1986 with the name Quang Nam - Da Nang Gifted School (Secondary and Senior High School).
 In the pioneer batch, the school started with 38 faculty and staff, 58 students in 5 majors.
 In April 1991, the school was renamed as Le Quy Don High School for the Gifted - this name was based on the 18th-century Vietnamese philosopher Le Quy Don.

 As of 2015, a faculty of more than 100 teachers, who are highly qualified with approximately half of them holding postgraduate degrees (M.Sc and PhD), serves about 900 students in three grades from 10th to 12th.